What Does an Editor Do?

 What Does an Editor Do?Although the editing stage is one of the most important prior to publishing, often, it may be a bit unclear what an editor actually does.

 You may remember movie scenes of the harried and coffee-wielding editor, sitting behind a computer screen, frantically marking up page after page with countless red marks.
-Or the red pen.

 Nothing could be further from the truth.